psf/black/README.md

 ## 1. Motivations

-While we like the idea of auto-formatting and making code readable, we take issue with some style choices and the lack of configurability of the Black formatter.
-We acknowledge that people have different style preferences, and we believe this is totally OK.
+While we like the idea of auto-formatting and code readability, we take issue with some style choices and the lack of configurability of the Black formatter.
 Therefore, _Cercis_ aims at providing some configurability beyond Black's limited offering.

 ## 2. Installation and usage